JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Stranded 5´ and 3´ reads/README.md

 # prime3_5.py #
 This script will yield two files each with the position of the 5´ or 3´ ends of reads from a bed file resulting from any type of RNA-seq experiment (PRO-seq, GRO-seq, etc).
-The output will be stranded.
-Currently, the script removes moth reads used as spike-in in XXXXXXXX.
-It can be modified to remove reads resulting from any other organism used as spike-in.
+The script will take into account the strand information for each read.

 # File requirements #
-The input file should be a bed file containing the first six columns.
+The input file is a bed file containing at the very least the first six columns.

 # Dependencies #
 ### Python libraries ###